 Q: Is TrustedInstaller a malware?

-A: Possibilities are less but we can deny it if you have not installed any antivirus then viruses can play with it.
-If you are unable to delete / modify system files it is normal.
-But if you are unable to delete/ modify you personal files then it could be an issue.
+A: Possibilities are less, but we can deny it if you have not installed any antivirus then viruses can play with it.
+If you are unable to delete / modify system files, it is normal.
+But if you are unable to delete/ modify your personal files then it could be an issue.

 Please post your experience or any question in the comment section.